1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is portal vein thrombosis?

-Portal vein thrombosis is a condition where a blood clot forms in the portal vein, which carries blood from your digestive organs to your liver.
+Portal vein thrombosis can be defined as a disease in which a blood clot is created in the portal vein which conveys blood of your digestive system to your liver.

 What are the symptoms of portal vein thrombosis?